 Leaving a mark of God’s love in our community and the world

-We're changing up a few things this year, but don't worry, we know we're a study spot and we don't plan on moving away from that strength.
-We are, however, a ministry of the church who's building we share, ULC, and we want to make efforts to build those ties in more visible ways to really cultivate a culture of belonging in this space.
+We're changing up a few things this year, but don't worry-- we know we're a study spot and we don't plan on moving away from that strength.
+We are, however, a ministry of the church whose building we share, and we want to make efforts to build those ties in more visible ways to cultivate a culture of belonging in this space.

 We intend on accomplishing this in three ways this year.